 - Small bowl

 - Fine meshed sieve

 - 1 large mason jar

 - Piece of cheesecloth or clean piece of old tights/pantyhose

 - sea salt

-- Place the seeds in a large mason jar.
-Cover them in twice their volume of water and add a pinch of sea salt to help encourage sprouting.
+- Place seeds in a small bowl.
+Cover in twice their volume of water and add a pinch of sea salt to help encourage sprouting.
 Leave seeds to soak on a countertop overnight (or for 6+ hours).